Xudong-Huang/may/README.md

 # MAY

-Rust Stackfull Coroutine Library.
+Rust Stackful Coroutine Library.

-May is a high performance stackfull coroutine library that can be thought of rust version [goroutine][go]. you can use it easily to design and develop massive concurrent programs in rust.
+May is a high performance stackful coroutine library that can be thought of rust version [goroutine][go].
+You can use it easily to design and develop massive concurrent programs in Rust.

 ## Features

-* Stackfull coroutine implementation based on [generator][generator]
+* Stackful coroutine implementation based on [generator][generator]
 * Support schedule on configurable number of threads for multi-cores
 * Support coroutine version local storage([CLS][cls])
 * Support efficient network async IO
 * Support efficient timer management
-* Support standard snc primitives plus semphore, mpmc channel etc.
+* Support standard sync primitives plus semphore, mpmc channel etc.
 * Support cancellation of coroutines
 * Support graceful panic handling that will not affect other coroutines
 * Support scoped coroutine creation